P-8-project/P-8/README.md

 ./p-8
 ```

-By default, P-8 listens on port 7999 and forwards to localhost port 80.
-If you've got a webserver running on port 80, you can confirm that proxying works by browsing to `http://localhost:7999/`.
+By default, P-8 listens on port 7999 and requests are handled by its internal test handler.
+You can confirm P-8 is working by browsing to `http://localhost:7999/`.
+Next, you should modify P-8's `routes` file to route requests to your backend web server.
+See [Configuration](http://p-8.org/docs/#configuration).

 Scalability
 -----------